SeiryuZ/HemeWeb/proposal/README.md

 cloud ]

 HemeLB is a fluid dynamic simulation software that is developed for the study of blood flow [1].
-Part of the software construct a 3D model of blood vessels from a CT scan or microscopic image of them.
-This 3D blood vessels allow HemeLB to simulate the flow of fluid, like blood, inside it.
-Thus, allowing scientists and doctors to learn how a blood will flow in a given vessels.
-Developers of HemeLB envision that it will be an integral part of medical decisions in the future [9].
+Researches in bioinformatic area have used HemeLB to help with their study.
+Some study use HemeLB to simulate blood vessel development in mouse [2] and its retina [3].
+Another used HemeLB to study vascular blood flow abnormalities in human eye [4].
+With these studies, it is clear that HemeLB is an important part of medical study.
+Furthermore, HemeLB is envisioned to be an integral part of medical decisions[5].

-Currently, HemeLB usage is complex and hard.
-It comprises of many steps in the workflow that need a diverse set of tools to run.
-Scientists and doctors need to configure these tools, which need various technical skills.
-Time and difficulty for this configuration limits HemeLB users to few individuals.
+However, it is currently complex to configure and run simulations with it.
+HemeLB simulation comprises of many steps in the workflow that need a diverse set of tools to run.
+Scientists and doctors might not have the capabilities to configure these tools.
+Furthermore, resources needed to run these workflow also varies.
+One part of the workflow need normal consumer-grade computing resource.
+Yet, another part of the workflow need a highly-parallel computing resource like ARCHER supercomputer.
+Not only that, interface required on each workflow also differ from one another.
+All these reasons limits HemeLB users to few individuals currently.

-Furthermore, HemeLB needs to improve the trustworthiness of its simulation.
-This trust, on top of HemeLB being usable, is important to make it a part of any medical decision.
-Simulation results should be easy to audit and easy to reproduce.
-These characteristics allow peers to review the simulation and confirm the result.
-Currently, there are measures for HemeLB for easy reproduction and audit.
-Its' source code are available for public on github, making it easy to audit the software.
-Furthermore, researchers have taken a manual record of simulation configurations, executions, and results.
-These steps allow peers to build the software and replicate a simulation, albeit in a manual way.

-HemeLB project can further improve its trustworthiness.
-Simulation record automation can make it even easier to reproduce and audit a simulation.
-Recent pushes for open science and reproducible computing research [2-7] also justifies these steps.
-Allowing the project to stand in a better light and in general, more trustworthy.

-For reasons above, I propose to create an extension to HemeLB called HemeWeb.
-  HemeWeb is a web application that will hide complexity of configuration from its users.
-Also, it will allow automatic record of simulations, making it easy to reproduce simulations.
-I will use cloud infrastructure and containerization technology to help address the issues outlined.
-In brief, this proposal will make HemeLB simulations usable and more trustworthy.
+In this project, I propose an alternative interface to HemeLB simulation workflow.
+This alternative will be in the form of web application called HemeWeb.
+HemeWeb will provide an alternative interface for user to run HemeLB blood flow simulations.
+Furthermore, it will also enable ease of reproduction and audit of the simulations.
+This is important to make simulation results more trustworthy in general.

+In past few years many complex applications have been developed in the cloud.
+But, for our exact use case, none have been developed.
+I will try to highlight similar project to this proposed approach.

+One similar project is Nekkloud [6].
+Here, a web interface is developed as an alternative to their original workflow.
+This original workflow involves around many steps to run Nektar++ high-order finite element code.
+Besides being complex, acquiring resources are also hard.
+Nekkloud is developed to encapsulate all these difficulties while providing access to Nektar++ software.
+Using a web interface to provide a high level interface instead of using command line.
+This is parallel with how the proposed project can improve HemeLB.